Canada

 • There must be agreed-upon processes for surrendering the child to the intended parents.

-• Manitoba provides an expedited process to obtain a court order declaring the intended parents the child’s legal parents.
+• Manitoba, Canada, provides an expedited process to obtain a court order declaring the intended parents the child’s legal parents.

 • The registrar or clerk of the court must file with the office of the Director of Vital Statistics a statement for every declaratory order of parentage made under this law.